+The walk starts at Otley Bus Station, Otley, West Yorkshire, LS21 3NX.
+Check out the route.
 You can get the X84, X85, 33 and 34 bus to Otley Bus Station.
-Get a FREE First Bus Day Pass

 Chapel Allerton to Roundhay

 This brings you to Oakwood where you can take a break for a craft beer in Preston or enjoy a spot of lunch in The White House.
 Roundhay Park is just around the corner so wander in and take the path around the picturesque Waterloo Lake up to Roundhay Gorge, past the castle ruins and on to the Upper Lake.
-Stroll back through Soldier’s Field and into Oakwood where you can pop in to the Stew and Oyster before you get the 12, 13 or 13a bus back into Leeds.
+Stroll back through Soldier’s Field and into Oakwood where you can pop in to North Bar’s Preston outpost before you get the 12, 13 or 13a bus back into Leeds.

+The walk starts at Harrogate Road, Chapel Allerton, Leeds, West Yorkshire, LS7 4JU.
+Check out the route.
 You can get the 2, 3 and 3A bus to Harrogate Road, Chapel Allerton and the 12, 13 or 13a from Oakwood to Leeds.
-Get a FREE First Bus Day Pass

 You’ll pass over Coldstone Beck on your way to the Twelve Apostles stone circle and The Cow and Calf.
 These incredible rock formations are a sight to behold, and once you’re done, you can cross over the road to enjoy a well-deserved rest at The Cow and Calf pub.
-To get back to the start, take a leisurely walk down the hill and back into the centre of Ilkley where you can visit the Ticket Office for a quick tipple before you make your way home.
+To get back to the start, take a leisurely walk down the hill and back into the centre of Ilkley where you can visit Friends of Ham, The Midland and the Ticket Office for a quick tipple before you make your way home.